VCHSRobots/Pinball/Documentation/notes.md

 it still takes as much as a millisecond, but average time is around 0.5 ms.
 3. To sense 3 inputs, in a counting loop and do something simple with the data takes 16 usecs.

+## Setting up Raspberry and Python Environment
+We keep library and shard python code in a libaray, in the folder /home/pi/pb/lib.
+This folder must be put in the python path for loading modules.
+Do this by coping pinball.pth to /home/pi/.local/lib/python3.9/site-packages

+ALso, edit the .bashrc file and add following to last line:

+PATH=/home/pi/pb/bin:$PATH